 Quantitative and qualitative classification of wastes.
-Design of liquid waste treatment installations Sanitary considerations, hydraulic technological calculations, options.
+Design of liauid waste treatment installations Sanitary considerations. hydraulic calculations, technological options.
 Pre-processing.
-First stage treatment, activated sludge systems.
+First stage sludge treatment, activated systems.
 Aeration systems.
 Final sedimentation tanks.
 Third stage treatment: sludge treatment, biogas utilization.
 Analysis and design of drainage networks.
 Works for protecting the slopes of rivers, for the stabilization of the bed, and for flow control.
-Prerequisites: Hydraulics, Sustainability and Environmental Concepts
+Prerequisites: Hydraulics, Sustainability and Environmental Concepts acquaint students with the basic notions of contemporary economic science, giving special gravity to macroeconomic analysis.
+By the completion of the course, the students shall be capable to understanding and analyse the statistical data of the national and international economy, as well as to investigate the relations and mechanisms that determine the immediately detectable economic phenomena.
+At the same time, students shall also be capable to form a scientific opinion on economic policy.
+The course extends to the following major areas: